hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/reference/terminology/index.md

 # Record parity

 Record parity is a characteristic of a *getRecords* operation.
-If *recordParity* is *true* for a given *getRecords* operation, then the operation can return all the record properties for all records as the corresponding *getRecord* operation can for a single record.
+If *recordParity* is *true* for a given *getRecords* operation, then the operation can return all the record properties for all records that the corresponding *getRecord* operation can for a single record.
 Here, for example, is the response data from a *getRecords* operation possessing record parity:

 ``` json nonum
 {